Expanding solutions of quasilinear parabolic equations: Decomposing the solutions of the abstract quasilinear parabolic problem

 where $A^{0}=I$.

-Since all Banach spaces that we will consider in the sequel belong to the class of UMD (i.e. they have the {\em unconditionality of martingale differences property}, see \cite[Section III.4.4]{Am}), we recall the following boundedness condition for the resolvent.
+Since all Banach spaces we consider in the sequel belong to the class of UMD, i.e. they satisfy the {\em unconditionality of martingale differences property}, see \cite[Section III.4.4]{Am}, we recall the following boundedness condition for the resolvent of an operator, which is related to the maximal $L^{q}$-regularity property in these spaces.